-PTA UK, the largest membership organisation for parent teacher associations in England and champion for parents in education, is today calling for the Government to put parents and pupils truly at the heart of its radical reforms of England's education system.
+PTA UK, the largest membership organisation for parent teacher associations in England and champion for parents in education, is today calling for all parties to put parents and pupils truly at the heart of England's education policies.

-PTA UK has today set out its five key recommendations for the Government and others to make sure parents have a genuine voice in education at national, regional and local levels:
+In order to achieve this, PTA UK has today (21st April 2017) set out its four key recommendations to make sure parents have a genuine voice in education at national, regional and local levels:

-We know that the Government’s changes are understood by only a fraction of parents.
 PTA UK will continue to communicate what these changes mean for parents, flag opportunities for parents to have a say and provide tools for this to happen successfully.
-We will also be shortly asking our 14,000 member associations what more they want us to do on their behalf.

 Notes for editors: